MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 | 400.8 | Invalid Timeout |
 | 400.9 | Invalid Lock Token |

-The following HTTP sub-status codes were introduced as of IIS 8.0 that was included in Windows Server 2012 (operating system that is now out of support):
+The following HTTP sub-status codes were introduced since IIS 8.0 that was included in Windows Server 2012 (operating system that is now out of support):

 | Code | Description |
 |---|---|